vriccobene/antagonist/README.md

 That docker compose will spin up 4 containers: grafana, influxDB, antagonist, postgres.

 ## Prepare the data
-After deploying the containers, you will need to add the data to InfluxDB.
+After deploying the c ontainers, you will need to add the data to InfluxDB.
-This can be done by using the provided script to load up the data (script provided in the scripts directory).
+This can be done by using theprovided script to load up the data (script provided in the scripts directory).

     cd scripts/data_load
     python -m pip install -r requirements.txt